ws-choi/mdx-submissions21/paper.md

 TDF, proposed in [@choi:2020], is a sequence of linear layers.
 It is applied to a given input in the frequency domain to capture frequency-to-frequency dependencies of the target source.
 Since a single TDF block has the whole receptive field in terms of frequency, injecting TDF blocks into a conventional U-Net [@unet:2015] improves the SDR performance on singing voice separation even with a shallower structure.

-With several tricks we found a computationally efficient and effective model designs architecture.
+By introducing such tricks, we found a computationally efficient and effective model designs architecture.
 KUIELab-MDX-Net took second place on leaderboard A and third place on leaderboard B in the Music Demixing Challenge at ISMIR 2021.
 This paper also summarizes experimental results on another benchmark, MusDB18.